BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 Course Description:

-The content of the course “Biochemistry (II) Gene Expression, Human Organs and Functions” is structured as follows:
+The content of the course “Biochemistry of Gene Expression, Organs and Human Functions” is structured as follows:

 • The properties of DNA in solution